What are Christians to do with the fourth commandment?

 So what are we supposed to do with the fourth commandment?
 What application does it have to us?
 We’re going to try to work to some conclusion on that this morning.

 Let’s first try to come to an understanding of…

 The Sabbath Observance in the Old Testament

 Exodus 23:12 gives a purpose of this day.
 Ex 23:12, “Six days you are to do your work, but on the seventh day you shall cease from labor so that your ox and your donkey may rest, and the son of your female slave, as well as your stranger, may refresh themselves.”
-God wants people and animals to get a break, a refreshing day off once a week.
+God wanted people and animals to get a break, a refreshing day off once a week.

-Isaiah 58:13-14, “If because of the sabbath, you turn your foot From doing your own pleasure on My holy day, And call the sabbath a delight, the holy day of the LORD honorable, And honor it, desisting from your own ways, From seeking your own pleasure And speaking your own word, 14 Then you will take delight in the LORD, And I will make you ride on the heights of the earth; And I will feed you with the heritage of Jacob your father, For the mouth of the LORD has spoken.”
+Isaiah 58:13-14, “If because of the sabbath, you turn your foot From doing your own pleasure on My holy day, And call the sabbath a delight, the holy day of the LORD honorable, And honor it, desisting from your own ways, From seeking your own pleasure And speaking your own word, Then you will take delight in the LORD, And I will make you ride on the heights of the earth; And I will feed you with the heritage of Jacob your father, For the mouth of the LORD has spoken.”
 God was saying to the people through Isaiah, “The Sabbath is not your day.
 It’s My day.
 So stop seeking your own pleasure and your own interests and speaking your own word on the Sabbath.”
-It’s a day to seek God’s pleasure and His interests and speak His word.
+It’s a day to seek God’s pleasure, His interests and speak His word.
 It’s a day for worship and spiritual development.

-And we certainly we can see…
+Certainly we can see…

 The Wisdom of this Commandment